Oligo12/cyber-projects/edr-project/ARCHITECTURE.md

 **One ring buffer, both telemetry sources.** Kernel events and hook DLL events flow into the same `g_EventQueue`, in the same `EDR_EVENT` shape.
 The detection code doesn't distinguish source.
 This keeps the chain-correlation logic uniform and means new telemetry sources (eventually: minifilter, WFP) plug in cleanly.

-**Rules-based scoring rather than ML.** Every score weight is human-set, every detection has a clear "this fired because primitives X+Y+Z were observed."
-Auditable, debuggable, no need for a training set.
-This isn't a knock on ML detections — it's the right call for *this* project, where the goal is to demonstrate understanding of attack mechanics, not to compete with CrowdStrike on coverage breadth.

 **4-tuple chain key (not just src+dst PID).** Windows recycles PIDs aggressively.
 Without the create-time pair in the key, a stale chain from a long-dead PID would corrupt scoring on a fresh process inheriting the PID.
 This is a real bug class — production EDRs handle it the same way.

 **Trust gate as a layered fail-closed pipeline rather than a single check.** Path → directory → LOLBin → signature, in that order, with the cheapest checks first.
 Every layer fails closed (default to not-trusted).
 LOLBin denylist is critical — it's why `powershell.exe snake.ps1` doesn't get bypassed despite PowerShell being a signed Microsoft binary in System32.